NakedPowerShell/SQLSatDL/README.md

     - Schedule_[Event#].html : Is the download of the Conference Schedule: http://www.sqlsaturday.com/[Event#]/Sessions/Schedule.aspx
     - log_SQLSAT.txt : Is a CSV text log of all the files for this event downloaded
-    - If you said True to unzip files: Sub-folders for all the zip files expanded will exist.
+    - If you said $True to unzip files: Sub-folders for all the zip files expanded will exist.
 Content files downloaded: PDF, PPTX, ZIP, SQL, and other file extensions from SQL Saturday content authors

 ## Parameters

 - PARAMETER Tpath : The complete local target download path like "K:\SQLSat_DL"
 - PARAMETER Evt : SQL Saturday event # like 696
-- PARAMETER Uz : Switch parameter to Unzip downloaded content if it is in a ZIP format or not unzip
+- PARAMETER Uz : $true/$false to Unzip downloaded content if it is in a ZIP format or not unzip

 ## Example